 The lecturers on this course are experts in their field and associated with industrial companies.
 REAM UK is accredited by IMechE and UK students can apply for Charter Engineer membership upon completion.

 |Study mode||Part-time (blended learning)|

 Total tuition fee is GBP 20,000, payable in 4 installments

 Standard academic entry requirement for this masters course is a Second Class UK honours degree or international equivalent, in a relevant science or engineering discipline.
-Alternatively more than 2 years’ industrial experience will be considered in lieu of an academic qualification.

 An English Language qualification (IELTS/iBT/TOEFL/CPE/PTE Academic/India Standard X11).
 If an ELQ is not available a short Skype interview will be required with the Programme Director or Head of Student Recruitment & Admissions.

 |Call back requestBrochure requestApplication process|

 Reliability engineering and asset management is a critical field of managerial and technical importance to both the UK and the international industry.

 It is estimated that a significant amount of typical yearly plant cost is spent maintaining that plant.
 Maintenance can make the difference in competitiveness on a global scale.
 Maintenance managers can make major impacts on their companies' bottom line and often report at board level.

 Professor Jyoti Sinha, CEng, FIMechE, Programme Director, Head of Dynamics Laboratory